keremoktar/keremoktar.github.io/docs/intuition.md

 >If I am the pope, I can fly.

-_If we were building a truth detector_, we could just stop at the premise—I am not the pope, this is false.
-Maybe we are building a counterfactual truth detector—in that case, we need to read the implication, and compare it to our simulated world—if I were abducted and baptized and pope-ified, would I be able to fly? [^1] No. No matter how we spin it, the proposition being true seems bizarre.
-But we are not building a truth detector.
+If we were building a truth detector, we could just stop at the premise—I am not the pope, this is false.
+Maybe we are building a counterfactual truth detector—in that case, we need to read the implication, and compare it to our simulated world—if I were abducted and baptized and pope-ified, would I be able to fly?[^1] No. No matter how we spin it, the proposition being true seems bizarre. <span style="color:red">But we are not building a truth detector.</span>

 To scaffold our understanding, it is useful to first think of logic as a _lie detector._ Consider the following: